abelberhane/github-branch-protection/README.md

 ## Issuing a notification
 Once the branch is protected in that same if statement, I move on to sending the notification that its been protected.
-It is a very similar to protecting the branch.
+The logic is very similar to what I used with protecting the main branch.
 I generate the URL and encode the json data needed to send the POST request per the [documentation for creating an issue](https://docs.github.com/en/rest/reference/issues#create-an-issue) and the issue is created.
 I tagged myself in the body and chose to leave a message in the title letting me know that the branch protection worked.

 ----------------------
 *Sources*: